wajeff/wajeff/README.md

 ### 💫 Hey!
 I'm Jeff
 💻 Full Stack Web Developer based in Toronto, ON<br>
-💞 Passionate about building intuitive, useful, beautiful and accessible tech 🔭 I'm currently working a digital lease creator for the Toronto real estate market
+💞 Passionate about building intuitive, useful, beautiful and accessible tech <br>
+🔭 I'm currently working a digital lease creator for the Toronto real estate market